 Services and contracts are regularly reviewed and full re tendering takes place upon renewal.
-The school has engaged in an open tender process guided by independent consultants on the appointment of private sector contractors for both cleaning services to improve efficiency & more effective cleaning through modern equipment and expertise and its successful catering services.
-Despite the reductions in catering returns due to the Covid crisis Governors agreed a contract renewal which continues to maintain a positive financial return to the school.
-The school has maintained its contractual obligations to suppliers that meet Government instructions.
+The school has engaged in an open tender process guided by independent consultants on the appointment of current private sector contractors for both cleaning services and its successful catering services.